 - In April 2009, a law called the American Recovery and Reinvestment Act of 2009 (ARRA) commonly known as the stimulus package, raised SNAP benefits to help people affected by the recession.

 For more information about the COLA and ARRA benefit changes, visit www.mass.gov/dta/arra

 Important Update for Unemployment Compensation (UC) Claimants

 If you are a current DTA client whose unemployment benefits have ended, please let your case manager know.
-It may result in higher benefits.

 New EBT Restrictions